kj2386/vetapp/README.md

 ### Main Page
 [<img src="images/vetappmain.png?raw=true" width="100%" height="100%"/>](https://raw.githubusercontent.com/kj2386/vetapp/master/images/vetappmain.png)

 Table was created using jQuery Data Tables and has the function to alphabatize owner name in ascending and descending order and has a search function.
-On this page you can add a new owner and is created as a POJO.
+On this page you can add a new owner which is created as a POJO.

 ```java
 @Entity